Trump Warns That Democrats Will ‘Take Away Your Second Amendment’

 — CBS News (@CBSNews) February 23, 2018

-However, as The Hill writer Johnathan Easley notes, Trump is “walking a fine line” when it comes to supporting any gun-control measures and remaining within the good graces of the National Rifle Association (NRA).
-The gun-rights organization almost always can be expected to vehemently oppose any forms of gun-control, as they have done in the wake of the Florida shooting.
-What’s more, NRA money and support – or lack thereof – can make or break a Republican’s political career.
+However, as Hill writer Johnathan Easley notes, Trump is “walking a fine line” when it comes to supporting any gun-control measures and remaining within the good graces of the National Rifle Association (NRA).
+The gun-rights organization almost always can be expected to vehemently oppose any forms of gun control, as they have done in the wake of the Florida shooting.
+What’s more, NRA money and support — or lack thereof — can make or break a Republican’s political career.

 Nevertheless, Trump claims to have been in contact with the NRA and that the group will come around to supporting some of his proposed gun-control measures.

-As for repealing the Second Amendment: that’s unlikely to happen any time soon.
-It is one of the ten original amendments in the Bill of Rights, and none of them have been repealed since their ratification in 1791.
-Further, the Constitution deliberately makes it difficult to repeal an amendment, requiring two thirds of the states to sign off on any repeal proposed by Congress.
+As for repealing the Second Amendment: that’s unlikely to happen anytime soon.
+It is one of the 10 original amendments in the Bill of Rights, and none of them have been repealed since their ratification in 1791.
+Further, the Constitution deliberately makes it difficult to repeal an amendment, requiring two-thirds of the states to sign off on any repeal proposed by Congress.
 In other words, the state legislatures of 34 states would have to ratify a repeal of the Second Amendment, something that is unlikely to happen.